Did you know the number of children sexually assaulted each year in Australia is conservatively estimated at 60,000.

 The good news is that together we can prevent the crime of child sexual assault by MAKING IT OUR JOB TO PROTECT KIDS.

 So how can you make child protection your job?
 Try taking these protective actions with the children in your life today:

-Read up on the latest facts and stats around child sexual assault in Australia to gain an understanding of the prevalence of this crime, the effect on victims and how it affects us as a society.
+Read up on the latest facts and stats around child sexual assault and exploitation in Australia to gain an understanding of the prevalence of this crime, the effect on victims and how it affects us as a society.

 If you have children in your life, then download our Parent Guide about teaching kids personal safety.
 This guide outlines simple steps you can take to help keep children safe.

 Empower your school community by booking Bravehearts’ education program Ditto’s Keep Safe Adventure, which teaches personal safety skills to children aged 3-8 in a fun, interactive and age-appropriate way.
 Not only will the children learn how to keep safe, but they will take their new-found knowledge and skills home with them to educate their families and friends about what they have learned, taking the message far beyond the classroom.

 Do you have pre-teen children in your care or are you an upper primary school teacher?
 Bravehearts’ cybersafety program CyberEcho, developed in partnership with Google, teaches children how to learn, communicate and interact safely while online.